emjibay/arts-et-medias/contributing/contributing.md

     > Fix this issue

+##### `<issueNumber>`

+The number of the issue this commit addresses, preceded by a number sign ("#").
+Must be wrapped in brackets, and a space must preceded the brackets.

+Ideally there should only be one per commit.
+In the case where there are many, the whole list of issue numbers should be wrapped in brackets, separated by a comma and a space (e.g. "(#1, #2, #3)").
+Here also, a space must preceded the brackets.

+#### Examples

+- Ensured search form leads to the search results (#72)

+- Added Spanish translation (#123)

+- Fixed home page layout (#1, #2, #4)

+#### Additional Notes

-- In the case where you need to add more details, keep the message short, and add the details in the commit body.
+In the case where you need to add more details, keep the message short, and add the details in the commit body.

 See the [Git documentation](https://git-scm.com/docs/git-commit) as needed.